Product

 There are three main categories of ESRS:

-• Cross-cutting standards, which explain the fundamental concepts and general requirements for ESG reporting.
+• Cross-cutting standards, which explain the fundamental concepts, methodology and general requirements for ESG reporting.

 • Topical standards, which are structured into topics and sub-topics covering the full range of environmental, social and governance issues irrespective of the sector.